 Town bylaws exist to improve the quality, aesthetics, and safety of the community and the residential neighbourhood.

 Bylaws apply collectively for all residents, property owners, visitors, and road users.

-Councils may pass Bylaws that govern affairs within Council, (eg: Council Procedural Bylaws) or Bylaws that govern affairs within the Municipality (eg: Community Standards Bylaws).
+Councils may pass bylaws that govern affairs within Council, (eg: Council Procedural Bylaw) or bylaws that govern affairs within the Municipality (eg: Community Standards Bylaw).

 Policies provide standards for Town procedures and assist in directing Administration to operate in a consistent manner.

 Policies are approved by Council.

 Other less formal "internal policies" can be implemented by Administration.
 These also exist to provide operational guidance.